rcdailey/nextcloud-cronjob/README.md

 Below is an example of how you set up your `docker-compose.yml` to work with Nextcloud using this container.
 Note that the `app` service is greatly simplified for example purposes.
 It is only to show usage of the cronjob image in conjunction with your Nextcloud container.
+Note for this example, the `docker-compose.yml` file is located at `~/docker_services/nextcloud/docker-compose.yml`.

 ```yml
 version: '3.7'